Nouwiki/nouwiki-wiki-content/markup/Setup: Github.md

 > Note: At some point this process will be simplified.

-First create `yourwiki` and `yourwiki-content` repos, then hook them into your wiki:
+First create `yourwiki` and `yourwiki-content` repos, then hook them into your wiki manually:

 ```
 cd ./yourwiki